Hapkido: Kim Moo-hong

 Kim went on to found his Shin Moo Kwan dojang (신무관) in the Jongmyo section of Seoul, also in 1961.
-Won Kwang-Hwa (원광화) and Kim Jung-Soo(김정수) also served as instructors at this dojang.
-Kim's notable students were Lee Han-Cheol (이한철), Kim Woo-Tak (김우탁; who founded the Kuk Sool Kwan Hapkido dojang), Huh Il-Woong (허일웅), Lee Joo-Bang (이주방; who founded modern Hwa Rang Do), Na Han-Dong (나한동), Shin Dong-Ki (신동기) and Seo In-Hyuk (서인혁; who founded Kuk Sool Won).
+Won Kwang-hwa (원광화) and Kim Jung-soo(김정수) also served as instructors at this dojang.
+Kim's notable students were Lee Han-cheol (이한철), Kim Woo-tak (김우탁; who founded the Kuk Sool Kwan Hapkido dojang), Huh Il-woong (허일웅), Lee Joo-bang (이주방; who founded modern Hwa Rang Do), Na In-dong (나인동), Shin Dong-ki (신동기) and Seo In-hyuk (서인혁; who founded Kuk Sool Won).

 Originally a member of the Korea Kido Association, the organization sent Kim to teach hapkido in the United States in 1969.
 Upon returning to Korea in 1970, Kim looked to Ji Han-Jae's move to set up his own organization and with the encouragement of his students followed suit and founded the Korean Hapkido Association in 1971.
-Later he combined this organization with the groups led by Ji Han-Jae and Myung Jae-Nam to form the Republic of Korea Hapkido Association.
+Later he combined this organization with the groups led by Ji Han-Jae and Myung Jae-nam to form the Republic of Korea Hapkido Association.

-Lim Hyun-Soo
+Lim Hyun-soo

-Lim, Hyun Soo was born in Gue-Chang Kyungnam Province in Korea on Sept.
+Lim Hyun-soo was born in Geochang County, South Gyeongsang Province, of Korea on Sept.
 7, 1944.
-In 1965 he visited Hapkido Founder Choi, Yong Sool and had his first meeting with Hapkido.
-In 1965, he began his training in Hapkido by Master Kim, Yeung Jae, the chief master at Choi Yong-Sul's dojang.
-From 1978, Lim attained all of his rank and training directly from Choi Dojunim.
-During his time training in Hapkido, he endured strict and intense training.
-With Founder Choi's blessing, he opened the Jung Ki Kwan on October 24, 1974.
-In 1976 Founder Choi retired and closed his dojang, joined the Jung Ki Kwan, though he retired actively from public teaching.
-Founder Choi privately taught Lim during his visits.
-Founder Choi would also spend his days at the Jung Ki Kwan playing Baduk (Chinese chess) with Lim.
-It was during these times, Lim would further inquire to Founder Choi about various Hapkido techniques.
-Lim has the Jung Ki Kwan headquarters in Daegu City.
-He was promoted to 9th dan by Hapkido Founder, Choi, Yong Sool.
-He is an accomplished swordsman and created Chung Suk Kuhapdo after studying and investigating numerous sword styles in Japan and South Korea..
-Choi Yong-Sul told Lim Hyun Soo that learning the sword would be an essential component to his Hapkido training and approved of Lim's sword training.
-Lim attends the Jung Ki Kwan daily teaching students inside Korea and from around the world.
-Since 1996, he has visited the U.S. for seminars numerous times.
-In addition, he has visited Europe such as the Sweden and the Netherlands for Hapkido and Chung Suk Kuhapdo seminars.
+In 1965 he visited hapkido founder Choi Yong-sool and experienced the martial art for the first time.
+In 1965, Lim began his training in hapkido under Kim Yeung-jae, the chief instructor at Choi's studio.
+From 1978, Lim attained all of his ranks and training directly from Choi.
+During his training, Lim endured strict and intense training.
+With Choi's blessing, he launched jungkigwan on October 24, 1974.
+In 1976, Choi retired and closed his studio and joined jungkigwan, though he retired from public teaching.
+Choi privately taught Lim during his visits and also spent his days at the studio playing baduk (Go) with Lim.
+During these times, Lim asked Choi about Hapkido techniques.

+Lim based jungkigwan in Daegu and was promoted to 9th dan by Choi.
+Lim is an accomplished swordsman and created Chung Suk Kuhapdo after studying sword styles in Japan and Korea.
+Choi told Lim that learning swordsmanship would be an essential component to his hapkido training.
+Lim attends his studio daily to teach students from home and abroad.
+Since 1996, he has visited the U.S. many times for seminars.
+In addition, he has hosted Hapkido and Chung Suk Kuhapdo seminars in European countries such as Sweden and the Netherlands.